Hertzton: History

 in 2003 and 2004 to promote Das Album.
 At the end of 2004, Zass and Ginko would depart the band for personal reasons 1.

 It was not until 2006 that Winter, along with session players Jonas Bentin (Keyboards, Programming) and Milly Snow (Drums) did HERTzTON record its second, and most successful album to date, Schattentänzer (Shadowdancer).

 In November 2006, HERTzTON'S third and final album to date, Metamorphose (Metamorphosis) was released as a worldwide Download.
 The album is composed of remixed tracks from the first two albums, arranged in a way to show the band's musical 'metamorphosis' during its four-year existence.
-A photo montage depicting front man, Winter from 2001–2007 adorns the cover and shows his physical metamorphosis during the same time.
+A photo montage depicting front man, Winter from 2001 to 2007 adorns the cover and shows his physical metamorphosis during the same time.

 The EP Die siebte Sünde (The seventh Sin) was released in August 2007 containing an exclusive remix of Schattentänzer that was done for an audio play series called DiE DR3i that Markus was writing for at the time.
 The series was stopped after only 8 episodes.